 How Much Money Is My Car Accident Settlement Actually Worth?

-The question that we hear the most is “how much is a car accident settlement worth?”
-The brief answer is that each car accident claim is unique.
-However, we can provide you with some examples.
-First of all, it is useful to understand how a claim’s value gets calculated.
-In this context, “value” refers to the total dollar value amount that you are likely to receive.
-We will be looking at various methods that are used by insurance companies and car accident attorneys to come up with dollar amounts and then apply this to a few specific examples.
+The question that we hear the most regarding personal injury claims is ā€œhow much is a car accident settlement worth?ā€ The brief answer is that each personal injury claim, including car accident claims, is unique, but we can provide examples of typical settlement amounts for car accidents, including economic damages, non-economic damages, and punitive damages.
+First of all, it is useful to understand how a car accident claim’s value gets calculated.
+In this context, ā€œvalueā€ refers to the total dollar value amount that you are likely to receive.

-Generally speaking, injuries that might “appear” to be more serious are given more weight, since juries have a tendency to have a stronger reaction to those types of injuries.
-Even if your case does not go to trial, both sides will consider the way a jury will react since, if nothing is worked out in the negotiation process, then the ultimate decider will be a jury.
+When calculating the value of a car accident claim, various factors such as the severity of injuries, medical expenses, and lost wages are considered.
+Even if your case does not go to trial, both sides will consider the way a jury will react since, if nothing is worked out in the settlement negotiations, then the ultimate decider will be a jury.
 That means you could end up with a higher settlement for your injury if it:

-• “Looks” serious and is visible
+• ā€œLooksā€ serious and is visible

 • Requires invasive or complicated procedures